tgvoskuilen/meshBalancing/README.md

   4. [CRASH] Mapping of patches had an error for mixed patches.
 In `fvMeshAdder::MapVolField` there is a section where imported patch values are mapped to existing patches.
-This correctly maps the patch value, but omits mapping of the refValue in mixed patches.
-The refValue is then left set to a section of unallocated memory if all the original faces of that patch got moved to another processor.
+This correctly maps the patch value, but omits mapping of the refValue, refGradient, and other stored fields in mixed patches.
+The refValue is then left set to a section of allocated but unset memory if all the original faces of that patch get moved to another processor.
 Remove the manual loop near the end of the function and use the rmap function with a reversed map by replacing